 Entry-level pH meters for $5 to $50 are usually pen-style meters with sealed electrodes.
 These meters are typically limited to reading only pH and are usually calibrated automatically.
 Most soil pH meters fall in this range.

-For $50 to $100, you will find pen-style and handheld pH meters suited to hobbies like beer brewing and wine making.
+Midrange pH meters, $50 to $100, will be pen-style and handheld models suited to hobbies like beer brewing and wine making.
 These meters may be more robust, with a few waterproof and shockproof models available in this range.